-This is a commonly asked question that arises from the fact that most people assume or believe that Recruitment ATS & Staffing CRM are one and the same things.
-Understanding what each tool does can greatly help pave the way for a successful recruiting strategy.
+This is a commonly asked question that arises from the fact that most people assume or believe that Recruitment ATS & Staffing CRM are simply different names of the same entity.
+Understanding the functionality of each tool can prove to be conducive for the creation of a successful recruiting strategy.

-An ATS automates the application process which normally would be done manually and provides an extensive database for applicants, but it is limited in the fact that it doesn’t allow you to establish a relationship with your candidates.
+An ATS automates the application process which other is performed manually and thus provides an extensive database for applicants.
+However, it is limited in the fact that it doesn’t allow you to establish a relationship with your candidates.

-Whereas, a CRM allows you to establish relationships with your candidates as the sourcing engine helps you establish a private talent pool and automatically facilitates the nurturing of job candidates.
+Whereas, a CRM allows you to establish relationships with your candidates as the sourcing engine helps you establish a private talent pool and automatically facilitates the nurturing of job applicants.

-ATS & CRM are two different tools serving different, but interconnected purposes helping them to supplement the solutions offered by each tool to help recruit & market at the same time.
+ATS & CRM are two different tools serving different but 0verlapping purposes assisting to supplement the solutions offered by each tool to help recruit & market at the same time.

 What is Candidate Centric Recruiting?

-The term candidate centric recruiting means that putting the candidate first when it comes to talent acquisition.
+The term candidate centric recruiting signifies that the idea of putting the candidate first when it comes to talent acquisition.
 In terms of recruiting, it further means to nurture a positive reputation of your company.
 Further, it means building a positive relationship with your employees and candidates during their journey.
 Thus, candidate centric recruiting will allow you attract a larger talent pool.

 Candidate Centric Recruiting Strategies

-The four strategies to follow for candidate centric recruit are listed below.
+The four common strategies to follow for candidate centric recruitment are listed below.